Executive Director - Dr Paul Jauncy

 Geoffrey has been a part of the QMO family since commencing medical school in 2013.
 He was inspired at a young age to pursue clarinet playing by beloved cartoon character Squidward and has performed with a variety of ensembles including the Queensland Youth Symphony and Australian Doctors Orchestra.

-Since being sent out to Ipswich to commence his medical studies in 2013, Geoffrey has never quite managed to escape.
-He is currently a Junior House Officer at Ipswich Hospital, having completed the entirety of his medical school years as well as his intern year there.
-He hopes to pursue a career in Paediatric Emergency Medicine.
+Since being sent out to Ipswich to commence his medical studies in 2013, Geoffrey has since finished at Ipswich at the end of 2019 and is currently working at QEII Hospital, having completed the entirety of his medical school years as well as his junior house officer days in Ipswich.
+He is currently pursuing a career in Emergency Medicine.

 Geoffrey credits his involvement with the QMO family for developing many professional relationships and lasting friendships and is thrilled to be able to continue serving this community by joining the QMO executive in 2018 as Membership Officer.